Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to the genre but less specific.
-Clue 1, 'It centers around a character seeking to become a leader amidst political intrigue within a city,' is too general and could apply to many games.
-Clue 2, 'The storyline focuses on a group of friends working to solve mysteries in a small, suburban town,' is also vague and does not strongly relate to the answer, but it creates productive doubt by hinting at a different type of game.
-The clues are not bad, but they are not very effective in creating doubt about the answer.
+The misinformed clues are related to the genre but are not specific to the correct answer.
+Clue 1, while hinting at conflict, could apply to many games.
+Clue 2 is very generic and could fit a multitude of games.
+They are vague enough to create doubt but could be more subtly linked to the correct answer's themes or mechanics.

 ✅ Strengths:
 - Attempt to create ambiguity